Praise The Process, Not The Talent: How To Build A Growth Mindset In Kids

 Your child brings home a good grade on a reading or math assignment.
-You are understandably proud and want to acknowledge this achievement and encourage them to keep trying.
+You’re understandably proud and want to acknowledge this achievement and encourage them to keep trying.
 What do you say?
-The words are probably out of your mouth before you’ve thought about it: “You’re so smart!” you declare, sticking the assignment to the fridge.
+The words are probably out of your mouth before you’ve thought about it: “You’re so smart!”
+But that may actually be the wrong thing to say.

 Parents influence whether or not their children develop what psychologists call a “growth mindset” — a belief that intelligence can be developed over time.
 Children with this mindset are more likely to take on challenges, bounce back from failure, and believe they can improve with hard work.
 When parents deliver praise, react to failure, and even gesture and point with their babies, they affect how their children develop and think about their own intelligence.